Arkrypto/Arkrypto.github.io/docs/_posts/about.md

 ## 🐼 Biography
-A graduate student at the State Key Laboratory of Integrated Service Networks at Xidian University, where he is pursuing his M.S. degree in Cybersecurity.
+Xiong is  a graduate student at the State Key Laboratory of Integrated Service Networks at Xidian University, where he is pursuing his M.S. degree in Cybersecurity.
 He received his B.S. degree in Computer Science from Northeastern University, Qinhuangdao, China, in 2024.
 His research interests include IoT security and RFID authentication.

 Xiong Zhoutong is with the State Key Laboratory of Integrated Service Networks, School of Cyber Engineering, Xidian University, Xi'an Shaanxi, 710126, China.